 Did you know today is the 11th annual Back Up Your Birth Control Day of Action designed to raise awareness around emergency contraception (EC)?
 In case you’re not familiar with EC, it’s a pill (or a set of pills) that can be taken within 5 days after having unprotected sex to prevent getting pregnant.
 (Ladies, EC is NOT the same as an abortion pill and will NOT work if you are already pregnant.)
 Find out more info on emergency contraception here.

 EC is a great backup for emergencies.
-In fact, one of our very own teen bloggers wrote about her friend’s encounter with EC after a huge pregnancy scare.
 BUT, while we think EC is an excellent birth control method for use in an emergency, we want to take today to talk about how you can avoid an emergency altogether by using TWO forms of birth control at the same time: condoms (for pregnancy and STD prevention) and a long-acting or hormonal method (for ongoing pregnancy prevention).
 How’s that for protection?
 Think of it as your personalized two-pronged approach for being smart, safe, and sexy!

 - IUD (Intrauterine Device)